Why COS is Essential

 Azienda Agricola COS Cerasuolo di Vittoria

 COS’s most internationally styled wine is also its most serious, the Cerasuolo di Vittoria DOCG.
 Mandated to be a blend of Frappato and Nero d’Avola that is aged in oak, COS also makes a companion, the Pithos Rosso, which is aged in clay amphorae, but labeled as a Terre Siciliane IGT.
 Here on the Cerasuolo di Vittoria, the raspberry-like tones offer a good balance of sweet and sour, while a peppery tinge adds life to a profile of exuberant acidity.

 Originally listed: June 2017.
-Renewed: November 2019.
+Renewed: May 2021.

 Tastings are by appointment only, however you can stay at the winery at Locanda COS.

 *Icons at the top appear in a hover state on certain browsers.
 Visit the main Essential Winemakers page for a key to the complete set of icons.